 How Much Does It Cost?

 Probably less than you expect.
 There are very few costs that you must pay to create a website.
-They are the following: purchase a domain name (aka www.yourwebsite.com) and purchase a server to host your website (more on hosting later).
+Namely: purchase a domain name (aka www.yourwebsite.com) and purchase a server to host your website (more on hosting later).
 Everything else can be done for free!
 Here are your approximate costs per year:

 - Domain Name: $15/year